 SoundboardLook for cracks in the soundboard, wooden bridges and even the iron frame itself.
 Some cracks are more serious than others.
 Also look out for woodworm, although in my experience, it is quite rare in upright pianos but it would be enough to put me off.

-Ask him to test-tune a few notes and comment the state of the wrest plank - the piece of wood which the pins are in.
+Ask your piano tuner to test-tune a few notes and comment the state of the wrest plank - the piece of wood which the pins are in.
 If this is not in good condition, then the strings won't stay in tune very long, and your tuning bill will soon mount up.
-If your tuner says the wrest plank is too far gone DON'T BUY THE PIANO.
+If your tuner says the wrest plank is too far gone DON'T BUY THE PIANO because it is likely to cost too much to repair or will need to be tuned too often.
 Remember that you will need to have the piano tuned regularly - at least twice a year if not 3 or 4 with more usage.

 Left pedal, una corda or soft pedal ...of your upright piano should be working properly, making the notes quieter by pushing the hammers closer to the keys and thereby reducing their striking distance.
 Older pianos use the method of pushing up a piece of felt between the hammers and the strings, but this is more useful as a practice pedal for not disturbing the neighbours.
 However some newer uprights have that facility incorporated as a middle pedal.